 Modified Kneser-Ney improves on the original by using three different discount values based on the count:

-These are estimated from the training data:
+These discount values are estimated from the training data using the frequency of frequencies:

 where: